sam-frank/sam-frank.github.io/_posts/2021-7-15-Expert-Advice-on-Founding-a-Successful-Non-profit.md

 title: Expert Advice on Founding a Successful Non-profit
 ---

-Today I’m giving advice to incoming college freshmen on the topic of how to be a successful non-profit founder like me.
+Today I’m giving you advice on the topic of how to be a successful non-profit founder like me.
 I will talk about how to find a cause you believe in, how to get funding and volunteers, and how to make your non-profit successful.

 You are here because you want to save the world, and I am here to help!